dotnet/roslyn/docs/contributing/ide_design_process.md

 ## Discussions / Issues

-The goal is that folks can create and discuss feature suggestions without needing to have everything fully figured out.
+The goal is that contributors can create and discuss feature suggestions without needing to have everything fully figured out.
 Feel free to file a new feature suggestion and members of the Roslyn-IDE team will add the "[Feature Request](https://github.com/dotnet/roslyn/issues?=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22Feature+Request%22)" label.
 However, these feature suggestions won't be discussed until we have a proposal written for them.

 ## Proposals